piledge/pizzR/README.md

 The `pizzR`-package does not solve any large problem, but it can help to save time by eliminating repetitive code and provide easy access to some more complicated interfaces of different packages.

+This package is constantly being expanded and improved.
+Any ideas for new functions or bug reports will be appreciated.

 ## Installation